Fudgy Pumpkin Spice Bars — Moist pumpkin bars so soft they’re like biting into pumpkin fudge!! The glaze is ahh-mazing!!!

 You could possibly use pumpkin pie filling rather than pumpkin puree if you were to re-adjust the sugar ratios and experiment with things.
 However, the two aren’t interchangeable as written.

-In the last 10 minutes of baking, make the vanilla browned butter glaze.
-The glaze can be poured onto the bar while they’re still warm.
+- In the last 10 minutes of baking, make the vanilla browned butter glaze.
+The glaze can be poured onto the bars while they’re still warm.

 Can I Double This Recipe?